shalane-proctor/uncrafted-2.0/README.md

 # Uncrafted

-Artists have a tendency to collect unused materials and equipment or buy more than necessary to complete a project.
-There isn’t a consolidated application that makes trading and selling these products easy.
+This app allows artists who have a tendency to collect unused materials and equipment to trade with other artists.
+This is a consolidated application that makes trading these products easy.
 This app works great on desktop & mobile!
 ![IMG_0990](https://user-images.githubusercontent.com/94003497/193718445-6f9d57c0-ab79-49d0-a1bb-2e3dfe10e976.PNG)
 ### Users
 The user for this app will be artist or crafters who want to trade with other artists or crafters!